Aura Travel - Bamboo & Bear Loving Care

 The extra journey is definitely worth it.
 It is springtime and mile after mile we pass sprawling farmlands covered in stunning “ golden seas” of rapeseed (canola) flowers in full bloom.
 In China, rapeseed flowers are grown to extract oil for cooking.
 My guide, May, tells me the oil has many health benefits, reduces cholesterols and helps maintain healthy joint, brain and heart functions.
 The fields are simply beautiful and I cannot resist but to ask to pullover for a short walk through the giant flowerbed.

-Dujiangyan Panda Volunteer Program
+Dujiangyan Panda Loving Care Program

 Rachel's Enjoyable Meet with the Golden Paeseed Flowers in Early Spring (Middle March)